Though the Venus flytrap is very popular, it’s not necessarily the easiest plant to explain. That’s why I split the guide into two parts.

 You can also check this useful video guide from Carnibro on how to repot Venus fltyraps, along with other carnivorous plants.

-Check the 3:00 mark for vft repotting!
+Check the 3:00 mark for flytrap repotting!

 🪴 Why do I have to wash the media if no one in nature does so?

 That’s because the natural habitat of Venus flytraps in particular is usually by rivers, or in marshy areas.
 These places constantly have running water that don’t allow minerals to settle.
 The media is naturally “washed” clear—which is why carnivorous plants like the Venus flytrap evolved to trap bugs in the first place!
+This doesn’t mean they like living in water though: I let my water trays dry out for a day or so (if it’s not too hot) before I refill them.

 🪴 What kind of pot can I use for my Venus flytrap?

-Because minerals are an issue, avoid anything porous: wood, unglazed ceramic, terracotta, cement, etc. If you want to keep it safe, use plastic, or even Styrofoam cups.
+Because minerals are an issue, avoid anything porous: wood, unglazed ceramic, terracotta, cement, etc. If you want to keep it safe, use plastic pots, or even Styrofoam cups.
 The same applies to the water tray.
 I’ve killed sundews before because I used a ceramic water tray when I first tried raising these plants.
 Do not repeat my mistake.
 D:

 🪴 Can I use loam soil for my Venus flytrap?

 Yes, if you want to kill it.
 Stop asking if this is ok, it will never be ok, please read everything above three times.
+Please.
 May hugot ako dito.

 Feeding a Venus flytrap